-Domestic Violence Lawyers
+Domestic Violence Lawyers in San Francisco

 What Qualifies as Domestic Violence in California?

 In California, domestic violence isn’t just about hitting or physical harm.
 The law looks at any behavior that causes fear, control, or harm between people who share a close relationship.
-That could mean spouses or ex-spouses, people who are dating or used to date, co-parents, family members, or people who live together.
+That could mean spouses or ex-spouses, people who are dating or used to date, co-parents, family members, or people living together.

 Domestic violence abuse can include: